marcin-piela/react-fetching-library/docs/README.md

 ## useMutation

 This hook is used when you need to mutate data, ie for POST/PATCH/PUT actions.
 First param of this hook is function which returns [`Action`][] object.
 All params of this function have to be provided in returned `mutate` function.
 Hook returns loading flag, response payload, error flag and errorObject as well.
 To reset state of hook use `reset` method without any params.
+To abort pending request use `abort` function.

 ```js
 import { useMutation } from 'react-fetching-library';